Home » Dinner » How to grill lamb loin chops

 Instructions

-4. Preheat grill to medium high heat (about 400°F / 200°C).
-Pat lamb chops with paper towels to remove most of the marinade.
+- Preheat grill to medium high heat (about 400°F / 200°C).
+Pat lamb chops with paper towels to remove excess marinade. *see note

-6. Remove from heat and let rest for 3 - 5 minutes before eating.
+- Remove from heat and let the chops rest for 3 – 5 minutes before eating.

 Notes

-For best results, allow lamb to marinate at least 4 hours, up to 24 hours.
-That being said, even 30 minutes will give you some flavor on the outside of your lamb.
-It just won't have the time to penetrate below the surface.
+- For best results, allow lamb to marinate at least 4 hours, up to 24 hours.
+That being said, if you only have 30 minutes, do what you can.
+We've all forgotten to plan ahead.
+Don't sweat it.

 Thanks for stopping by!
 Have a delicious day 🙂